 For example, request a quote from an expert on your post’s topic and insert it into your content to increase its level of expertise and reader trust:

 It’s also true that adding tools like loan calculators, interactive recipes, converters and other engaging elements demonstrates a site’s quality.
 It is a great way to drive regular traffic and improve behavioral metrics.

 But let’s face it.
 There’s no point in creating yet another piece of content if it doesn’t bring anything new or valuable to the table, right?

 In this post, we took a close look at why blogs are important for SEO and how to do it right.

-It’s a demanding process that primarily requires creating authentic, engaging, high-quality content that answers a specific question or solves a problem the target reader has.
-Sure, there are certain technical things you can do to help your blog get noticed by Google and, consequently, people.
-But if the content is not up to par, then it’ll be a waste of time and resources.
+Running a successful blog can be demanding.
+It requires careful planning, a well-structured approach, and the creation of authentic, engaging, and high-quality content.
+The material you write should always answer specific questions or solve the problems of your target readers.
+Sure, there are certain technical things that can help your blog get noticed by Google and attract more visitors, but remember that if the content is not up to par, then it’ll be a waste of your time and resources.

 After all, your blog is not just a means of getting your site to the top of the SERPs; it’s also a great, but oftentimes underestimated marketing tool that can attract a larger target audience.

 So, make sure you make the most of it and always view blogging and SEO as two sides of the same coin.